What Is Portfolio Optimization?

 - Computing portfolio-level statistics

-- Performing constrained mean-variance, conditional value-at-risk, and mean-absolute-deviation optimization
+- Performing constrained mean-variance, conditional value-at-risk, mean-absolute deviation, or other portfolio optimization techniques

 - Examining the time evolution of efficient portfolio allocations